HalmonLui/airbnb-api/README.md

 This is an unofficial airbnb RESTful api which scrapes the airbnb site to retrieve data

-Application was built with Python3 and Flask.
+Application was built with Python3, Flask, BeautifulSoup, and Selenium.

 Warning: Using this application may be against Airbnb's terms of services.